 They then optimize their algorithms according to your preferences.

-So subscription business models allow you to gather more customer data and use it improvise on your strategies.
+So subscription business models allow you to gather more customer data and improvise on your strategies.

 No need to sell again

 Most subscription-based businesses ask you to add your credit/debit card at the time of the purchase.